 - claim them as yours.

-Click on the images to enlarge them, and use the side arrows, keyboard arrows or mousewheel to browse.
-Right click to open the images in full size or to save them.
+Click on the images to enlarge them.
 Don’t click on the links in the middle if you consider the identities of Yuuki’s comrades a spoiler.

 Part of the colour illustrations collected here are presumably scans of the Japanese volumes’ dust jackets or from the chapters’ release in the Nakayoshi magazine, as several of them are colour images within the manga.
 These scans are from different sites, and I have been preserving most of them since 2003.
 I am uploading them here as they seem to have been lost to the internet.